-Figure 1: Student Demographics in the San Joaquin Valley
+Figure 2: Student Demographics in the San Joaquin Valley

-As shown in Figure 1, female and URM student populations at the partner campuses are measurably higher as compared to the national statistics (25% and 26%, respectively).
+As shown in Figure 2, female and URM student populations at the partner campuses are measurably higher as compared to the national statistics (Figure 1).
+URMs at the University of California, Merced, are shown to enroll at over 58% the rate of the national average (Figure 1).
 Each partner campus shows high numbers of enrolled URMs, 60%, 66%, and 82%, respectively.
 These high enrollments of URMs, have resulted in Hispanic Serving Institution designations and are representative of the ethnic makeup of the region.
-In addition to high rates of female and URM enrolments, the University of California, Merced, California State University, Bakersfield (CSUB) have percentages of 1st-generation enrollments 73%, and 43%, respectively.
+In addition to high rates of female and URM enrolments, UC Merced, and California State Bakersfield also have percentages of 1st-generation enrollments 73% and 43%, respectively.